 Can we generate test cases automatically?

 With automated test tools you can quickly generate test cases automatically.
-You can even take it a step further: With advances in machine learning and natural language processing, advanced automated testing platforms are able to take static documents, like test scripts or design documents, or other text-based files, and create executable test cases out of them.
-It does this by using Machine Learning and Natural Language Processing to take human readable syntax, such as click the ‘edit’ button and verify save is successful, and translate it into executable code-based test methods.
+You can even take it a step further.
+With advances in machine learning and natural language processing, automated testing platforms are able to take static documents, like test scripts or design documents, or other text-based files, and create executable test cases out of them.
+They do this by using Machine Learning and Natural Language Processing to take human readable syntax, such as click the ‘edit’ button and verify save is successful.
+They then translate it into executable code-based test methods.

 How do you generate test cases automatically by a tool?